bag-cnag/biodm/docs/developer_manual.rst

 **e.g.** Keycloak functionalities shall be activated, if and only if, defaultless config parameters prefixed by ``KC_`` are populated.
 Otherwise, User/Group tables shall still be deployed.
 However, they will not be synced against a keycloak server.

+You may have a look at ``compose.test.yml`` file to see how testing containers used in our `CI`, are deployed with partial configuration in order to test by parts.

 Minimal Demo
 ~~~~~~~~~~~~